You can set up a connection between Klipfolio and your Radian6 data to display your marketing metrics on a dashboard.

 To add a Radian6 pre-built or custom-built data source:

 - Navigate to the Service Connectors page in Klipfolio and choose Radian6 from the list.

 - Select a pre-built data source from the left section of the Choose a pre-built or custom connection page.
 Alternatively, if you want to create a custom-built data source, click Create a custom Radian6 data source.

 - If you are creating a custom-built data source, edit the URL further to return the data you need.
 Refer to the Radian6 API Documentation for details.
 Note: Use Unix time format when specifying a date range.

 - At Application Key, enter your Radian6 application key.

-- Click Get Resource.
+- Click Get data.

-You can choose to build a data source from scratch.
 Klipfolio connects to hundreds of services in the cloud that have a REST API.
 If you take the time to learn your service’s API to create queries for the data you want, your possibilities are endless.
 Here’s a quick overview video on APIs and Klipfolio:

 If you need help using APIs, enlist a data analyst or developer.